Login

 EORs in Germany

 The Employer of Record (EOR) model is widely used across the globe, including Germany, where it’s known as “labor leasing” (“Arbeitnehmerüberlassung”).
-Like traditional EORs, labor leasing companies employ talent on behalf of other companies.
+Like traditional services, German EORs and labor leasing companies employ talent on behalf of other companies.
 They also commonly handle:

 Extending the 18-month EOR Rule in Germany